lulf/itsdns/README.md

 It's always DNS.

-A light weight DNS client that you can use with any UDP stack implemented by `embedded-nal-async`.
+A light weight (no_std and no_alloc) lightweight DNS client that you can use with any UDP stack implemented by `embedded-nal-async`.
 It also implements the DNS traits from `embedded-nal-async`.

 # example